-Bylaw 8138 includes the District's residential acoustic regulations for maximum noise levels in the bedrooms, living areas and other areas of the units.
+Bylaw 8225 includes the District's residential acoustic regulations for maximum noise levels in the bedrooms, living areas and other areas of the units.
 The applicant will be required to submit a report from a qualified noise consultant confirming the building design will enable these standards to be met.
-The Section Manager of Public Safety has reviewed and accepted the report.